Breaking 80: A Practical Guide & Tips to Consistently Break 80 in Golf

 Summary

-Hopefully, you now have a better idea of how to break 80 and how your game can change from becoming a little more intentional and focused.
+Hopefully, you now have a better idea of how to break 80 and how your game can change by becoming a little more intentional and focused.

 There is no reason not to start on this project today; start working on your mental strategy, or go hit a few balls with your least favorite club in the bag.